BRZangado/SpaceXJournal/README.md

 The goal of the project is to visualize in a simplified way data obtained through the [Space X API](https://api.spacexdata.com/v3/launches/).

 Data obtained: <br>
-Next launch <br>
+* Next launch
-Future launches <br>
+* Future launches
-Latest launch <br>
+* Latest launch
-Past launches |
+* Past launches
-Information on launches, rockets and launch site
+* Information about launches, rockets and launch site

 ### Methodology